elkebir-group/cnaviz/docs/DataPreparation.md

 1. assign a cluster number to each ASCAT integer allele-specific copy number state
 2. split each ASCAT segment into fixed width windows, mapping mean RD and BAF to each window

+Thank you to Dr. Alan R. Penheiter at the Mayo Clinic for providing two helpful scripts ([here](https://github.com/elkebir-group/cnaviz/blob/master/scripts/helpful_scripts)) to convert the ASCAT output into a CNAViz input file, with different assumptions.

 ***

 ## Running HATCHet